semgrep/semgrep-docs/docs/getting-started/cli.md

 # CLI-only workflow

-Learn how to set up Semgrep, scan your first project for security issues using Semgrep's Pro Engine, and view your findings in the CLI.
+Learn how to set up Semgrep, scan your project for security issues using Semgrep's Pro Engine, and view your findings in the CLI.

 ## Prerequisites